Get FREE web class to uncover the secrets that Startups to Fortune 500 companies are using right now!GET WEBCLASS NOW!

 Reach out to as many of your customers as possible, and that is when you will get an accurate picture of the customers’ experience.

 That could be a great strategy to please your boss, but it certainly falls flat when it comes to customers.
 For some reason, customers know when they come across such situations.
 It has been observed that some airlines quote a longer travel time in their schedule so that, even if they got delayed, they would be before time!
 Such patterns are easy to catch and not just mars customer experience but also ingrains distrust.

 Companies pump money into marketing and advertising to acquire new customers and build a brand image.
 However, customer service is treated just as a cost centre – cut down the costs, service will take care of itself.
 Think about it, do you care less about a relationship once it is established?

-All customers don’t fit into the same mould.
+All customers don’t fit into the same mold.
 While one customer will be happy with a solution to his problem, the other won’t budge without a refund and a third will do with a sincere apology.
-It is therefore of utmost importance to contextualise the way customer issues are addressed and in turn the customer experience.
+It is therefore of utmost importance to contextualize the way customer issues are addressed and in turn the customer experience.

 Think again!
 The White House Office for Consumer Affairs says that it is 6-7 times more costly to attract a new customer than it is to retain an existing customer.
 Customer loyalty, while difficult to acquire and sustain, costs you lesser than customer acquisition.